Economy of Limerick: Statistics

 County Clare, County Limerick and Tipperary as part of the Mid-West region with a population of 473,269 has a GVA of €16,448m (2016).
 According to the Central Statistics Office, in 2016, the region had a GDP per capita of €42,567.

 Most of the industry in the Mid-West is concentrated around the Limerick urban area and the Shannon Free Zone, centred on the Limerick Suburban Rail network.

 The main urban centres in the region are the Limerick urban area (94,192 inhabitants), then Ennis (25,276), Shannon (9,729), Nenagh (8,968), Thurles (7,940), Newcastle West (6,619).

 Limerick is the second largest city in the province of Munster and Ireland's third largest city according to the 2011 census carried out by the CSO.

 As of 2015, 14,500 people were working in 116 overseas companies in the area, including Dell, Vistakon (Johnson & Johnson), Cook Medical, Northern Trust, Lufthansa Technik, Optel Vision, Regeneron Pharmaceuticals, Element Six, Molex, WP Engine, ACI Worldwide, Edwards Lifesciences, General Motors, Becton Dickinson, Jaguar Land Rover, First Data, Intel, and GE Capital Services.

-There are two main third-level institutions, University of Limerick and Limerick Institute of Technology which have a combined population of over 20,000 students.
+There are two main third-level institutions, University of Limerick and the Technological University of the Shannon which have a combined population of over 20,000 students.